Twelve12 Architecture + Interior Design

 Carefully sited to preserve the landscape and maximize lake views, the cabin feels seamlessly integrated into its surroundings.
 Local sourcing and craftsmanship were also central to the process—from the milled-on-site white pine trees repurposed for interior finishes, to the steelwork fabricated by regional artisans for the custom staircase.

-Beyond aesthetics, the home exemplifies regenerative design through its alignment with the Living Building Challenge’s CORE Green certification.
+Beyond aesthetics, the home exemplifies regenerative design through its alignment with the Living Building Challenge’s Core Green certification.
 Materials were vetted for health and sustainability, and innovative systems like rainwater harvesting, solar panels, and an energy recovery ventilator work together to minimize the home’s environmental impact while enhancing comfort and performance.

-AIA Framework for Design Excellence: Design for Well-Being
+AIA Framework for Design Excellence: Design for Well-being

 What is the AIA Framework for Design Excellence?
 Learn more »